jhipster/generator-jhipster/rfcs/5-jhipster-rfc-modular-needles.md

 - `addMavenPluginRepository`
 - Many others

-Those needles should be implemented using a modular approach at the technology specific generator.
+Those needles should be implemented using a modular approach at the technology-specific generator.

 ## Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

 Needles will be implemented as a stand-alone function having the generator as first parameter.
-For convenience, it will be exposed at the technology specific generator as a class member method.
+For convenience, it will be exposed at the technology-specific generator as a class member method.

 ```mjs
 export function aNeedle(generator, needleData) {